alexerlandsson/sass-extend/README.md

 # sass-extend

-Extends sass built-in functions with additional useful functions.
+Extends [sass](https://sass-lang.com/) built-in modules with additional useful functions.

 ## How to use

-Add _sass-extend_ to your scss project and import the modules you want to use using `@use`, just like sass native modules.
+Add _sass-extend_ to your scss project and import the modules you want to use using `@use`, just like native [sass modules](https://sass-lang.com/documentation/modules).

 > If you are using native sass modules within the same namespace, use an alias for _sass-extend_ to prevent namespace conflicts.